lukaskalvenas/CherryServers-Terraform-OpenFaaS-example/README.md

 sudo chmod +x *.sh
 sudo chmod +x terraform-provider-cherryservers
 ```
 Last, but not least, check https://portal.cherryservers.com/#/settings/ssh-keys if you don't alredy have an SSH key with the same tag (name) uploaded or if there isn't already a project with the same name created at https://portal.cherryservers.com/#/projects, in which case Terraform will not run.
-Delete the current SSH key and the duplicated project from the client portal first and then proceed.
+Delete any duplicated SSH keys and/or projects and then run the task.

 # Important